 Cint has built its empire on selling market research data to clients eager to tap into the minds of consumers.
 These clients could be anything from multinational corporations seeking insights on their latest product launches to advertising agencies aiming to understand consumer behaviour and preferences.
 The data collected through MetroOpinion’s surveys become a valuable resource for these clients, providing them with crucial insights and shaping their strategies.

 Let’s delve into a couple of random examples to give you a taste of the target groups and subjects that often grace the realm of consumer surveys.
 Picture this: a renowned beauty brand seeking to launch a new line of skincare products targeting millennials.
-They might turn to Cint to gather data from young adults aged 18 to 30, aiming to understand their skincare routines, ingredient preferences, and packaging aesthetics.
+They might turn to Cint to gather data from young adults aged 18 to 30 to understand their skincare routines, ingredient preferences, and packaging aesthetics.

 Now, let’s shift gears and imagine a large fast-food chain looking to revamp its menu offerings.
 They might seek the opinions of MetroOpinion’s users who frequently dine out, asking questions about their preferred flavours, dietary restrictions, and even their views on sustainability and ethical sourcing.